facebookarchive/hack-langspec/spec/10-expressions.md

 **Semantics**

-These operators behave like their prefix counterparts ([§§](10-expressions.md#prefix-increment-and-decrement-operators)) except that the value of a postfix ++ or -- expression is the value before any increment or decrement takes place.
+These operators behave like their [prefix counterparts](10-expressions.md#prefix-increment-and-decrement-operators) except that the value of a postfix ++ or -- expression is the value before any increment or decrement takes place.